Reviewed by Artists

 Performance Residencies in Belgium

-Browse honest reviews from artists who attended performance programs in Belgium.
+Browse real reviews from artists who attended performance programs in Belgium.
 Find the right residency for your practice.

 a.pass (Advanced Performance and Scenography Studies) logo